-As the Transmission Owner (TO) we maintain and invest in the high voltage 132kV, 220kV, 275kV and 400kV electricity transmission network in the north of Scotland.
+We maintain and invest in the high voltage 132kV, 220kV, 275kV and 400kV electricity transmission network in the north of Scotland.
 Our network consists of underground and subsea cables, overhead lines on wooden poles and steel towers, and electricity substations, extending over a quarter of the UK's land mass crossing some of its most challenging terrain.
 We power our communities by providing a safe and reliable supply of electricity.
 We do this by taking the electricity from generators and transporting it at high voltages over long distances through our transmission network for onwards distribution to homes and businesses in villages, towns and cities.